 The gates of gold and silver guard the ancient doors of the palace.
 In front of the golden gate, you will find the sculpture of Bishop Gregius, of Nin.
 The sculpture is a work of Ivan Meštrović the country’s most famous sculptor.
 Going through the silver gate you will be very close to Plac, the market of Split.
 There are souvenirs, antiques, and the most important: local delicacies.
 Be sure to taste the dried and sugary orange and lemon peel (arancini); and sugared almonds.
 But I assure you, there are great possibilities of addiction for these delights!

-Next to St. Dominic’s Cathedral is the impressive Vestbul and the Perestil.
+Next to St. Domnius Cathedral is the impressive Vestibule and the Peristyle.

 The palace also has a whole infrastructure below sea level.
 In the open part, where the entrance is free, are the galleries, with different shops of crafts, jewelry, semi jewels, and souvenirs.
 There is a large section closed to the public, but the eastern part has been renovated and opened for visitors since 1995.
 There was recorded some scenes of Khalessi.
 The Mother of Dragons (Daenerys Targaryen) of the series Game of Thrones, saved her Dragon eggs at this underground.

-The entrance to the underground can be made through the Porta Aenea, from the Riva, or by the stairs of the Perestil.
-Currently, space is used for exhibitions of painting and sculpture, plays, fairs and many other social and cultural events.
+The entrance to the underground can be made through the Porta Aenea, from the Riva, or by the stairs of the Peristyle.
+Currently, space is used for exhibitions of painting and sculpture, plays, fairs

 The closest beach to the historic center of the city.
 There is approximately a 20minute walk from the palace or less than 10minutes by car.
 It has an infrastructure with beach chairs and parasol for rent, besides public toilets, and cafes.
 Bačvice is one of the most famous beaches in the country due to the irreverent national sport that is practiced there throughout the year: the picigin.
 That’s right, you did not misread.
 There is a sport that is a national fever in Croatia, called picigin.
 Difficult is to explain how it works …